maxep/MXParallaxHeader/README.md

 [![License](https://img.shields.io/cocoapods/l/MXParallaxHeader.svg?style=flat)](http://cocoapods.org/pods/MXParallaxHeader)
 [![Platform](https://img.shields.io/cocoapods/p/MXParallaxHeader.svg?style=flat)](http://cocoapods.org/pods/MXParallaxHeader)

-MXParallaxHeader is a simple header class for UIScrolView.
+MXParallaxHeader is a simple header class for UIScrollView.

 In addition, MXScrollView is a UIScrollView subclass with the ability to hook the vertical scroll from its subviews, this can be used to add a parallax header to complex view hierachy.
 Moreover, MXScrollViewController allows you to add a MXParallaxHeader to any kind of UIViewController.